Skip to Content

 The Carleton Laser Safety Program has been implemented in order to;

-All Class 3B and Class 4 lasers shall be registered with Environmental Health and Safety using the Laser Registration Form.
-Registration allows EHS to work with the owner of the laser in conducting a hazard analysis to ensure that appropriate engineering and administrative controls are in place.
+All Class 3B and Class 4 devices must be registered with Environmental Health and Safety (EHS) using the Registration Form.
+This process allows EHS to collaborate with the owner in conducting a hazard analysis, ensuring that appropriate engineering and administrative controls are in place.

 Training

-All faculty, staff and students who work with lasers must receive training prior to working with laser equipment and systems.
-The EHS Laser Safety Training course is mandatory for all persons who intend to work with lasers.
+All faculty, staff, and students who work with such equipment must complete training before beginning work.
+The EHS Safety Training course is mandatory for all personnel intending to use these devices.

-While the Laser Safety Training covers the basics of laser safety, a Standard Operation Procedure (SOP) must be written for each laser and made available to all workers in the space.
-This SOP must address specific safety considerations during beam alignment, normal laser operation, servicing, as well as all non-beam hazards that the laser presents.
-A Template is provided as a starting point for developing your SOP.
+While the Safety Training covers foundational principles, a Standard Operating Procedure (SOP) must be created for each device and made available to all personnel in the workspace.
+The SOP must address specific safety considerations for beam alignment, normal operations, servicing, as well as potential non-beam hazards.
+An SOP Template is provided as a starting point for developing your procedure document.

 Laser Controlled Areas Inspection Checklist